The Proposed Action and Alternatives

 Following is a recap of the Proposed Action and alternatives that were studied.

 The Proposed Action

 The Proposed Action is the southernmost option for constructing the LPP and mostly follows the Navajo-McCullough Transmission Line south of the Kaibab Indian Reservation.
 The Proposed Action includes:

 • Water intake system at Lake Powell just upstream of Glen Canyon Dam to move water from the lake to the pipeline

 • 140 miles of underground pipeline

-• Five pumping stations to transport the water through the pipe
+• Four booster pumping stations to transport the water through the pipe

-• Six hydroelectric facilities/electrical transmission system to produce a portion of the energy to power the pump stations and sell any excess to the grid
+• Six inline hydro stations to produce a portion of the energy to power the pump stations

 No Action Alternative

-The National Environmental Policy Act requires a No Action Alternative, which describes a future where none of the action alternatives are implemented.
+The National Environmental Policy Act requires a No Action Alternative, which describes a future where the LPP would not be built.
 The Washington County Water Conservancy District would complete its few remaining local projects, but Washington County’s local water supply would be fully exhausted by about 2028.
 No additional source would be available to meet growing indoor or outdoor water demands.
 Water shortages would occur each year following 2028.